Gym vs home workout. Which one should I choose?

 4. Not great for introverts

 If you’re shy or self-conscious, then the gym can be your worst nightmare.
-You might come across obnoxious people who stare at you, pass nasty comments, and act judgmental.
+You might come across obnoxious people who stare at you and act judgmental.
 And that’s definitely something you don’t want!

 5. Too many people